-Report indicating that a message was deleted before is was read, when a read receipt was requested
+A report indicating that a message was deleted before it was read when a read receipt was requested

 Out Of Office/Facility (OOF)

-Report indicating the status of a recall request for a specific recispient
+A report indicating the status of a recall request for a specific recipient

 A recall request is used when a sender tries to recall a sent message by using Outlook